Flight: Lake Eyre & William Creek

 Flight Route Details

-Each flight departs Birdsville and takes you west over Big Red and the QAA line before tracking to the south over the Eyre Creek and onwards through the Simpson Desert.
-We cross the Kallakoopah Creek before joining the Warburton River which we then follow to arrive at the Warburton Inlet which enters the northern end of Lake Eyre.
+Your flight departs Birdsville and takes you west over Big Red and the QAA line where it turns south to follow the Eyre Creek.
+You will overfly Alton Downs Station before arriving overhead the breathtaking green floodplains of Goyder Lagoon.
+From here we traverse the seemingly endless parallel sand dunes of the Simpson Desert, the largest of its kind in the world.
+We cross the Kallakoopah Creek before joining the Warburton River which sweeps dramatically through the Tirari Desert as it arrives at the northern end of Lake Eyre.

-The continuation of the Warburton River flows through the centre of Lake Eyre and is known simply as the Warburton groove.
-We follow this groove to the southern end of the lake to Belt Bay which is the deepest point and lowest point below sea level in Australia.
+The continuation of the Warburton River flows through the centre of Lake Eyre North and is known simply as the Warburton Groove.
+We follow this channel to the south into Belt Bay which is the deepest point and lowest point below sea level in Australia.

 After a couple of circuits of the area we head west to the quirky little town of William Creek on the Oodnadatta Track and Old Ghan Railway Line.
 We land here for a short break and some morning or afternoon tea.
-After a little stroll through the town which is situated in the middle of Anna Creek Station, the largest station in the world, we reboard the aircraft for the second flight leg which takes you back over Lake Eyre and back to Birdville.
+After a little stroll through the town which is situated in the middle of Anna Creek Station, the largest station in the world, we reboard the aircraft for the second leg of the flight.

 How to Book